wagtail/wagtail/docs/advanced_topics/customisation/custom_bulk_actions.rst

+.. _custom_bulk_actions:

 Adding custom bulk actions
 ==========================================

-This document describes how to add custom bulk actions to different listings
+This document describes how to add custom bulk actions to different listings.

 Registering a custom bulk action